You may wonder why I’ve dedicated an entire guide to something as simple as a bee and how to start your journey into backyard beekeeping.

 - Reassembly often results in crushing some bees between boxes

 Like the Langstroth Hive, Warre hives were given the name of their inventor: a Frenchman named Abbé Émile Warré.
-Outwardly, these hives look pretty similar to the Langstroth, but there are some noted differences in the internal structure.
+These hives look similar to the Langstroth, but there are some noted differences in the internal structure.

-Boxes can be added on, but they are added at the bottom of the stack rather than the top.
-This is due to the top-box on the hive being non-removable.
-This top section, or the “quilt-box”, contains material which absorbs condensation generated as a result of the warmth of the hive.
+You can always add on boxes to a Warre Hive, but they are added at the bottom of the stack rather than the top.
+This is due to the top box on the hive being non-removable.
+This top section, or the “quilt-box,” contains material that absorbs condensation from the hive’s warmth.

 Warre Hive Pros: